-In this article, I will share with you my real world outage experience with Storage Spaces Direct.
+In this article, I will share with you my real-world outage experience with Azure Stack HCI OS (a.k.a Storage Spaces Direct, known as S2D).

-If you have been in IT for while, you probably aware about how power is important for your Datacenter.
+If you have been in IT for while, you are probably aware of how power is important for your Datacenter.

 I’m not sure about how many times I’ve read or been told that power is the number one cost in a modern datacenter today, but it has been a frequent refrain.
-Thanks to virtualization that helped us throughout the years to consolidate and reduce power cost.
-Power is absolutely the fastest growing operational costs of a high-scale service.
+Thanks to virtualization that helped us throughout the years to consolidate and reduce power costs.
+Power is absolutely the fastest growing operational cost of a high-scale service.

 What about room failure?
-This would also require building two datacenters within the same building or in different city with the facility services being mirrored across each as N+1 power distribution networks, UPSs, cooling systems and so on.
+This would also require building two datacenters within the same building or in a different city with the facility services being mirrored across each as N+1 power distribution networks, UPSs, cooling systems, and so on.
 This is, by its very nature, far too expensive.

 And the list goes on and on…